Causes and treatment of yellow watery diarrhea in adults

 Warning Signs

-Parents should promptly notify their child’s medical provider if:
+Parents should notify their child’s medical provider if:

 • The baby is three months old or younger and experiencing diarrhea.